Class Logistics and Eligibility

 I make more than $45,000/year.
 Can I still apply?

 Access Code is designed to serve those who would otherwise not have the opportunity to pursue tech education and careers in tech.
-We aim to have the incoming average salary of the cohort at $
+In the past our average income salary for cohorts has ranged between $12,000-$18,000.

 Do I need to live or work in Queens to apply?

 No, but you will be expected to attend all class sessions, held in Long Island City, Queens.